 Longer Garbage Disposal Lifespan

 If you own a garbage disposal, you already know that it helps to make kitchen clean-up quick and easy.
 You also know that you no longer worry about clogging your pipes because of food scraps that have been accidentally washed down your kitchen sink.
-But what you may not know is that if they’re not properly cared for, garbage disposals won’t last more than a few years.
+But what you may not know is that if they’re not properly cared for, garbage disposals won’t last more than a few years (more on that below).

 Here are six tips to lengthen the lifespan of your garbage disposal: